tchappui/myreactor/README.md

 # MyReactor

-Online game implemented as Python and Django application where the player is invited to play with the operating conditions of a chemical reactor and wants to save it from thermal run-away.
+Online game implemented as a Python and Django application where the player is invited to operate a chemical reactor and  to save it from thermal run-away.
 The game can be tested at https://myreactor.geniechimique.ch/.